Adjusting Investments in a Bear Market

 At this point, regardless of possibly contested US election results, investors should keep cool heads diversifying and matching their current risk profile to both their investment time horizon and the importance of that particular investment i.e. its actual goal.

 Most Irish people working or retired own stocks either directly or through institutional investment vehicles such as unit-linked (mutual) funds held in pension plans and approved retirement funds (ARFs), but many lose sight of the importance of proper long-term risk management when a stock market dip occurs and the headlines seem to only spell doom.

 The fact is a basic understanding of risk which includes Fund Management Strategy, Asset Diversification, and Volatility measures can assist with their personal investment outcomes in all economic and market conditions, while it is also important to understand that you can stay partly invested in equities, but still be defensive.

-Long term opportunities exist in Tech, Pharma, Diagnostics, Health, Tele-Health, and in some of the more beat up stocks dating back to 2008 including financials.
+Long-term opportunities exist in Tech, Energy, Pharma, Diagnostics, Health, Tele-Health, and some of the more beat-up stocks dating back to 2008 including financials.

 Property in the right geographical locations could offer value in time, but this would is more likely to be a patient ask.

 Other asset classes, like Gold, is a high-risk asset like equities but, for some could act as a small percentage hedge or hold, if suited to your portfolio and risk attitude, whilst Bonds which sit at the lower end of risk, including long-dated Government Bonds may well suit longer time horizons.